microsoft/msphpsql/README.md

 ## Install (UNIX)

-For full instructions on installing the drivers on all supported Unix platforms, see [the installation instructions on Microsoft Docs][odbcinstructions].
+For full instructions on installing the drivers on all supported Unix platforms, see [the installation instructions on Microsoft Docs][unixinstructions].

 ## Sample Code
 For PHP code samples, please see the [sample](https://github.com/Microsoft/msphpsql/tree/master/sample) folder or the [code samples on Microsoft Docs](https://docs.microsoft.com/sql/connect/php/code-samples-for-php-sql-driver).

 ## Limitations and Known Issues
-Please refer to [Releases][releases] for the latest limitations and known issues of the [project][project].
+Please refer to [Releases][releases] for the latest limitations and known issues.

 ## Version number
 The version numbers of the PHP drivers follow [semantic versioning](https://semver.org/):